joycesim/joycesim.github.io/news/index.md

 ## Discovery, Education, Innovation

+### 2026
+January: Happy new year!
+Dr Joyce Sim presents the Earth Science seminar at University of Georgia, Athens!
+The workshop kickoff for the new Art/Science initiative "Cosmic Missteps" starts this month with artist Dylan Cawthorne and scientist/SRI director Jud Ready!

 ### 2025
 December: Dr Hee Choi will be presenting at AGU Fall meeting, New Orleans!
-Ayo Pierce-Walker finishes his Masters on Europa, becoming the first in the group!
+Ayo Pierce-Walker finishes his Masters on Europa, the first graduate in the group!
+Our Art/Science initiative was funded by the [Space Research Institute](https://space.gatech.edu/)!

 November: [Dr Alex Tye](https://www.alextye.com/) is visiting SimLab to collaborate on the Antofalla project!